Quantum local asymptotic normality based on a new quantum likelihood ratio: Applications to quantum statistics

 for all $h$ that belong to a countable dense subset of $\R^3$.

-It should be emphasized that the matrix $J$ becomes the identity at the origin $\theta_0=(0,0,0)$.
-This means that the limiting Gaussian shift model $\left\{N(h, J)\,;\;h\in\R^{3}\right\} $ is ``classical.''
-Since such a degenerate case cannot be treated in \cite{GutaQLANfor2, HayashiMatsumoto, GutaQLANforD}, our method has a clear advantage in applications.
+It should be emphasised that the matrix $J$ becomes the identity at the origin $\theta_0=(0,0,0)$.
+This means that the limiting Gaussian shift model $ \{N(h, J); h\in \R^{3} \} $ is ``classical.''
+Since such a degenerate case cannot be treated in \cite{GutaQLANfor2,HayashiMatsumoto,GutaQLANforD}, our method has a clear advantage in applications. \end{example}